 Umbrella liability insurance does not become active until the underlying policy has reached its limits.
 And as with any policy, it does not provide coverage beyond its own policy limits.
 Learn more about how umbrella insurance works.

 Example: An IT consultant accidentally drops a client's laptop; the hard drive breaks and vital company information is lost.
 The client sues for $2 million in damages.
 The consultant's general liability policy has a limit of $2 million, so it pays for the claim.
 The umbrella insurance would only become active for damages beyond $2 million, up to its policy limit.

-Professional liability insurance, also called errors and omissions insurance or malpractice insurance, can cover lawsuits over professional mistakes, including undelivered services and missed deadlines.
-Umbrella liability insurance cannot be added to this policy.
+Professional liability insurance, also called errors and omissions insurance (E&O) or malpractice insurance, can cover lawsuits over professional mistakes, including undelivered services and missed deadlines.
+You can boost the limits on this policy with excess liability insurance, also called excess E&O, which is very similar to umbrella insurance.

 Example: An architect misses a deadline for creating a blueprint.
 Because of this, the client delays plans for construction, which is a tremendous financial setback for the company.

-The commercial property insurance portion of a business owner's policy can help pay for repair or replacement when your business property is damaged by fire, theft, or covered weather-related events.
+The commercial property insurance portion of a business owner's policy (BOP) can help pay for repair or replacement when your business property is damaged by fire, theft, or covered weather-related events.
 Umbrella insurance can only be added to liability policies, not property insurance.

 Example: A thief breaks into a medical office and steals laptops and other electronic equipment.
 Commercial property insurance can help pay to replace the stolen items and repair the broken window.